 Day 7: Glymur Waterfall Hike, Reykjavík

-🤔 Why: The Glymur Waterfall hike is an interesting, moderate 4-mile hike involving a log crossing, a cave pass, some steep moments and different viewpoints of the waterfall.
+🤔 Why: The Glymur Waterfall hike is an interesting, moderate four-mile hike involving a log crossing, a cave pass, some steep moments and different viewpoints of the waterfall.

-Getting there: Glymur Waterfall is a 1-hour drive from Reykjavík.
-It has a medium-sized parking lot that I heard gets crowded by 11am.
+🚙 Getting there: Glymur Waterfall is a one-hour drive from Reykjavík.
+It has a medium-sized parking lot that I heard gets crowded by 11 am.
 I went on a rainy day and it was mostly empty the entire time I was there.

-Duration: The Glymur Waterfall hike takes ~3 hours to complete.
+⏰ Suggested duration: The Glymur Waterfall hike takes about three hours to complete.

 If you didn’t get to visit Reykjavík at the beginning of your trip (see Day 1), it’s a great stop for the end of your trip to get settled down.